Nasik Caves: The cave

-Since Nahapana was a contemporary of Gautamiputra Satakarni, by whom he was finally vanquished, this cave predates by one generation Cave No.3, completed in the 18th year of the reign of Gautamiputra's son Sri Pulumavi.
-Cave No.10 is probably contemporary with Cave No.17, built by an Indo-Greek "Yavana".
+Since Nahapana was a contemporary of Gautamiputra Satakarni, by whom he was finally vanquished, this cave predates by one generation Cave No. 3, completed in the 18th year of the reign of Gautamiputra's son Sri Pulumavi.
+Cave No.10 is probably contemporary with Cave No. 17, built by an Indo-Greek "Yavana".

-Nahapana is also known for having built the Great Chaitya in Karla Caves, the largest Chaitya building of Southern Asia.
-Cave No.10 and the Karla Caves Chaitya are extremely similar in style, and thought to be essentially contemporary.
+Nahapana is also known for his association with the Great Chaitya in Karla Caves, the largest Chaitya building of Southern Asia.
+Cave No. 10 and the Karla Caves Chaitya are extremely similar in style, and thought to be essentially contemporary.

 Inscriptions

-The inscriptions of cave no.10 reveal that in 105-106 CE, Western Satraps defeated the Satavahanas after which Kshatrapa Nahapana’s son-in-law and Dinika’s son- Ushavadata donated 3000 gold coins for this cave as well as for the food and clothing of the monks.
+The Nasik inscription of Ushavadata is an inscription made in cave no.10 by Ushavadata, a son-in-law of the Western Satraps ruler Nahapana, in the years circa 120 CE.
 The main inscription on the doorfront (inscription No.10) is the earliest known instance of the usage of Sanskrit, although a rather hybrid form, in western India.
+It also documents the Indian tradition of dana (charity) to Buddhist monks and of building infrastructure to serve pilgrims and the general public by the 2nd-century CE.

-Usabhdatta’s wife (Nahapana’s daughter), Dakshmitra also donated one cave for the Buddhist monks.
+The inscriptions reveal that in 105-106 CE, Western Satraps defeated the Satavahanas after which Kshatrapa Nahapana's son-in-law and Dinika's son- Ushavadata donated 3000 gold coins for this cave as well as for the food and clothing of the monks.
+Usabhdatta's wife (Nahapana's daughter), Dakshmitra also donated one cave for the Buddhist monks.
 Cave 10 - 'Nahapana Vihara' is spacious with 16 rooms.

 Over the doorway of the left cell appears the following inscription:

 Two inscriptions in Cave 10 mentions the building and the gift of the whole cave to the Samgha by Ushavadata, the son-in-law and viceroy of Nahapana:

+Altogether, the caves contain six inscriptions of the family of Nahapana, but the Ushavadata inscription is particularly important in that it is the earliest known instance of the usage of Sanskrit, although a rather hybrid form, in western India.
+Most of the other inscriptions made by the Western Satraps were in Prakrit, using the Brahmi script.